San Francisco's Groundwater Basins

 Our groundwater management program ensures that local groundwater resources designated for current or future beneficial use are properly protected to prevent overdraft, pollution or contamination.
 There are 7 groundwater basins in San Francisco.

-We are preparing a Groundwater Management Plan for the North Westside Basin.
-The overall goal of the plan will be to assure a long-term, high quality, local water supply for current and future uses.
+The overall goal of the Groundwater Sustainability Plan for the North Westside Basin will be to assure a long-term, high quality, local water supply for current and future uses.
+Management of groundwater resources under a Groundwater Sustainability Plan is essential to maintain a good quality, reliable groundwater source.

 Groundwater Monitoring and Data Management